|Approver(s)||@stgraber @tomp @sdeziel|

 - Gateway for IPv4 or IPv6 subnets on a LXD managed network when they’re not using NAT

-- Forward and reverse records for IPv4 and IPv6 addresses of instances when not from a NAT-ed subnet and when the address can be determined from a static record (ipv4.address/ipv6.address) or be derived from the MAC address of the instance (EUI64)
+- Forward and reverse records for IPv4 and IPv6 addresses of instances when not from a NAT-ed subnet and when the address can be determined from a lease or static record or be derived from the MAC address of the instance (EUI64)

 lxc network zone list